P.S., I use these shortcuts all the time (Shhh don’t tell anyone about this ok)

 I hope this tutorial was helpful!
 Let me know if you have any other ideas you would like for me to share.

 This video and images are copyrighted by The Knotty Lace and are free for your personal use.
-I ask that you do not copy, share, adjust, alter or resell my Pattern(s) and picture(s).
-If you wish to sell ready-made products using my pattern(s), please do credit mention The Knotty Lace.
+I ask that you do not copy, share, adjust, alter or resell this information and/or images.
+If you wish to copy this post, please provide a link back to this page.
 Thank you.